Center for Empowering Victims of Gender-based Violence

 Please RSVP at https://www.eventbrite.com/e/together-we-heal-together-we-rise-tickets-168343793819

-The Department of Criminal Justice, the Center for Empowering Victims of Gender-based Violence, and the Department of Sociology will host an on-campus event in Fall 2021 with the founder and CEO of Thistle Farms-Becca Stevens.
+Criminal Justice Programs, the Center for Empowering Victims of Gender-based Violence, and Sociology Programs will host an on-campus event in Fall 2021 with the founder and CEO of Thistle Farms-Becca Stevens.
 Ms. Stevens is a social entrepreneur, social activist, author, motivational speaker, and trauma-informed practitioner.
 Becca also helped establish ten justice initiatives that have raised more than $55M in funding revolving around trauma, trafficking, addiction, and extreme poverty.
 Becca was also recognized as a CNN Hero of 2016.

 Thistle Farms provides on-site employment and a long-term residential program to women survivors who were justice-involved and victims of sexual violence and human trafficking.
 Five years after graduation, 75% of Thistle Farms’ graduates are living healthy and financially independent lives.